Tutorial

 }

-In this code snippet, the document.greeting block defines a template with a single anonymous content block containing the text “Hello, Fabric!”
+In this snippet, document.greeting block defines a template with a single anonymous content block with the static text “Hello, Fabric!”

 fabric render document.greeting